piercers/angular-rp-controls/README.md

 - [ ] SimpleMDE's styles in build step
 - [ ] Requiring `href` in Links control prevented form submit, but didn't show any errors
 - [ ] Select control tabbable
+- [ ] RpUiModule

+### IDEA
+What benefit do FormControls have here?
+Might be more trouble than they're worth.